needbee/needbee.github.io/README.md

-jekyll-tutorial
+need-bee.com
 ===============

-Trying out Jekyll with GitHub Pages
+Personal programming blog implemented in Jekyll and hosted on GitHub Pages.